 Porn influences your child’s healthy relationships in the future

-One of the worse negative effects of pornography on children.
+This is one of the worse negative effects of pornography on kids.
 Establishing healthy relationships is an extremely important milestone in your child’s childhood.
-As your child regularly exposes to pornography, your child will develop negatively about what is expected of sex for men and women and can also influence their future sexual behavior.
+As your child regularly exposes to pornography, your child will develop negatively about what is expected of sex for men and women, and can also influence their future sexual behavior.

 For example, the harm mentioned above: aggressive attitudes and behaviors towards women.